ARMmbed/mbed-os-example-sockets/README.md

 The program brings up an underlying network interface, and uses it to perform an HTTP transaction over a TCPSocket.

-**Note:** The current example is limited to the ethernet interface on supported devices.
-To use the example with a different interface, you will need to modify main.cpp and replace the EthernetInterface class with the appropriate interface.
+This example uses [easy-connect](https://github.com/ARMmbed/easy-connect/) as the network bearer abstraction model.
+Please configure the `mbed_app.json` accordingly to use the network stack you want to use.

 ### Building